promhippie/github_exporter/docs/partials/envvars.md

 : Secret used by GitHub to access webhook

 GITHUB_EXPORTER_DATABASE_DSN
-: DSN for the database connection, defaults to `sqlite://exporter.sqlite3`
+: DSN for the database connection

 GITHUB_EXPORTER_REQUEST_TIMEOUT
 : Timeout requesting GitHub API, defaults to `5s`